greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_DOMAIN.html.md

 `ALTER DOMAIN` changes the definition of an existing domain.
 There are several sub-forms:

 -   **SET/DROP DEFAULT** — These forms set or remove the default value for a domain.
 Note that defaults only apply to subsequent `INSERT` commands.
 They do not affect rows already in a table using the domain.
--   **SET/DROP NOT NULL** — These forms change whether a domain is marked to allow `NULL` values or to reject `NULL` values.
+-   **SET/DROP NOT NULL** — These forms change whether a domain is marked to allow NULL values or to reject NULL values.
 You may only `SET NOT NULL` when the columns using the domain contain no null values.
--   **ADD domain\_constraint \[ NOT VALID \]** — This form adds a new constraint to a domain using the same syntax as `CREATE DOMAIN`.
-When a new constraint is added to a domain, all columns using that domain will be checked against the newly added constraint.
+-   **ADD domain\_constraint \[ NOT VALID \]** — This form adds a new constraint to a domain using the same syntax as [CREATE DOMAIN](CREATE_DOMAIN.html).
+When a new constraint is added to a domain, all columns using that domain will be checked against the newly-added constraint.
 These checks can be suppressed by adding the new constraint using the `NOT VALID` option; the constraint can later be made valid using `ALTER DOMAIN ...
 VALIDATE CONSTRAINT`.
 Newly inserted or updated rows are always checked against all constraints, even those marked `NOT VALID`. `NOT VALID` is only accepted for `CHECK` constraints.
 -   **DROP CONSTRAINT \[ IF EXISTS \]** — This form drops constraints on a domain.
 If `IF EXISTS` is specified and the constraint does not exist, no error is thrown.
 In this case a notice is issued instead.
 -   **RENAME CONSTRAINT** — This form changes the name of a constraint on a domain.
--   **VALIDATE CONSTRAINT** — This form validates a constraint previously added as `NOT VALID`, that is, verify that all data in columns using the domain satisfy the specified constraint.
+-   **VALIDATE CONSTRAINT** — This form validates a constraint previously added as `NOT VALID`, that is, it verifies that all values in table columns of the domain satisfy the specified constraint.
 -   **OWNER** — This form changes the owner of the domain to the specified user.
 -   **RENAME** — This form changes the name of the domain.
 -   **SET SCHEMA** — This form changes the schema of the domain.
 Any constraints associated with the domain are moved into the new schema as well.